 Capital acceleration

-Investment expands the plant, the proof, and the market reach.
+Investment expands the plant, the review quality, and the market reach.

 Capital does not change the Folium mission.
-It accelerates the machinery: more reusable tools, stronger proof assets, broader delivery capacity, deeper model and agent workflows, cleaner operations, and faster reach into the businesses that need practical AI now.
+It accelerates the machinery: more reusable tools, stronger review assets, broader delivery capacity, deeper model and agent lanes, cleaner operations, and faster reach into the businesses that need practical AI now.

 Capital flywheel

-Capital turns into more capacity, better proof, and stronger compounding.
+Capital turns into more capacity, stronger review material, and compounding delivery power.

 01